HIFU Forehead Tightening in Singapore: What You Should Expect

 Sleep with your head elevated on two pillows for the first three nights post-treatment to minimize swelling and prevent filler migration.

-While cheek filler treatments have strong safety profiles, understanding potential complications ensures informed decision-making when treated at a Medical Aesthetic Clinic In Singapore.
+While cheek filler treatments have strong safety profiles, understanding potential complications is essential for informed decision-making when undergoing treatment at a Medical Aesthetic Clinic in Singapore.
 Minor side effects include temporary swelling, bruising, and tenderness at injection sites.
 These typically resolve within 7–10 days without intervention.

 Lumps or irregularities may occur from uneven product distribution or superficial placement.
 Immediate massage usually corrects minor irregularities, while persistent lumps may require hyaluronidase dissolution.
 Proper injection depth and technique minimise this risk.